-The Advocacy and Mobilization Program (AMP) is a capacity-building program for healthcare providers (HCPs) who wish to become effective planetary health advocates.
-Applications for Cohort 2 are open until June 30, 2023.
+The Advocacy and Mobilization Program (AMP) is an accredited capacity-building program for healthcare providers (HCPs) who wish to become effective planetary health advocates.

 HCPs are among the most trusted voices in Canada.
-With the right skills and opportunities, HCPs have the potential to be powerful advocates and influence action on planetary health.
+With the right skills and opportunities, HCPs are powerful advocates and influence action on planetary health.

-AMP aims to help build a growing network of planetary health advocates among HCPs by training participants on effective communications, media, and government relations skills, and by providing mobilization opportunities to get involved in campaigns.
+AMP builds a growing network of planetary health advocates among HCPs by training participants on effective communications, media, and government relations skills, and by providing mobilization opportunities to get involved in campaigns.

 Program Outcomes